 Congress approved two accelerated depreciation benefits for businesses, permanently increasing Section 179 deductions on purchases of business assets and increasing bonus depreciation on purchases of new equipment.

-- Section 179 deductions.
-Effective for tax years beginning January 1, 2018, businesses can immediately deduct up to $1 million for qualifying purchases of capital property, with a limit of $2.5 million.
+- Section 179 deductions: Effective for tax years beginning Jan.
+1, 2018, businesses can immediately deduct up to $1 million for qualifying purchases of capital property, with a limit of $2.5 million.
 After 2018, the limits are indexed to inflation.

-- Bonus depreciation has been increased from 50% to 100% for qualified property acquired and placed in service after Sept.
+- Bonus depreciation: This has been increased from 50% to 100% for qualified property acquired and placed in service after Sept.
 27, 2017, and before Jan.
 1, 2023.
 Bonus depreciation is now available for buying used assets.

 All of these tax changes are complex, with many details, limitations, and restrictions.
 Get the opinion of a tax professional before you make any tax decisions based on this information.